lowquark/uflow/README.md

 # uflow

-uflow is Rust library and UDP networking protocol for realtime internet data transfer, with a focus on simplicity and security.
+uflow is a Rust library and UDP networking protocol for realtime internet data transfer, with a focus on simplicity and security.
 Though it has been designed from the ground up, uflow's interface and functionality are inspired by the venerable [ENet](http://enet.bespin.org) library.

-The previous version, 0.2, is described in the [whitepaper](whitepaper.pdf).
+A previous version, 0.2, is described in the [whitepaper](whitepaper.pdf).

 The current version, 0.3, has the following improvements over 0.2: